react-knowledgeable/talks/.github/ISSUE_TEMPLATE/event.md

 - any friends / guests visiting
 -->

-And we hope to hear more from **YOU**.
 To propose a talk, [create an issue here](https://github.com/react-knowledgeable/talks/issues/new?assignees=&labels=event&template=event.md&title=%3CRK+%2F%3E+%23+-+date).
 We'll reference your talk under this issue once we confirm with your schedule.

 Agenda